zangassis/task-manager/README.md

 This project contains a sample ASP.NET Core app.
 This app is an example of the article I produced for the Telerik Blog (telerik.com/blogs).

 Welcome to the TaskManager application!
-This minimal ASP.NET Core .NET 7 app serves as a fantastic example for debugging in Visual Studio on Windows. 🚀
+This minimal ASP.NET Core .NET 7 app serves as an example for debugging in Visual Studio on Windows. 🚀

 ## Getting Started 🚀